 Homeowners spend a lot of time picking paint colors.
-What most of us don't realize is picking the right paint finish and quality paint is just as important.
-And it's not easy when you realize there might be six or more different types of paint finishes (eight at the Sherwin Williams store shown above).
+What most of us don't realize is picking the right paint finish, like a satin paint finish, is just as important.
+That's not easy with six or more different types of finishes (eight at the Sherwin Williams store shown here).

 - Paint colors that fit your personality and decorating style.